-For the power supply side, we earnestly recommend using a leakage breaker with the rated current of 50 A or more (for 220 V) or 30 A or more (for 380 V), which is applicable to harmonics and surges.
+For the power supply side, we earnestly recommend using a leakage breaker with the rated current of 30 A or more, which is applicable to harmonics and surges. \This equipment uses a single-phase pump.
+Do not connect to the output of the inverter power supply.